is-a-good-dev/register/README.md

 - **[Documentation](https://docs.is-a-good.dev)**

-### **Please make sure that you fill in the relevenet information on your pullrequest, we are currently operating this manually meaning it takes time to link the domains.
+### **Please make sure that you fill in the relevant information on your pull request, we are currently operating this manually meaning it takes time to link the domains.
 Filling in the correct information just makes our lives that little bit easier.**

 ---
 ## **Upcoming changes:**